 There are certain key elements logistics partners can offer which help maximise supply chain resilience, agility, and flexibility.
 These include:

 • End to end visibility - visibility across all stages of the supply chain offers a clearer view of inventory and activity and improves the ability to identify and address disruptions.
 A 2022 McKinsey survey found 45% of businesses lack visibility.
 This can be addressed through the introduction and integration of data collection and systems and allowing for better collaboration and decision making.
-Visibility can also improve supply chain sustainability, by pinpointing inefficiencies and identifying less carbon-intensive solutions.
+Visibility can also help reduce supply chain greenhouse gas (GHG) emissions, by pinpointing inefficiencies and identifying less GHG emission-intensive solutions.

 • Diversification - supply chain partners can boost flexibility and resilience by supporting the diversifying of material sourcing and production hubs and offering access to a variety of transport types or warehouse and distribution centre locations.
 In 2022, Deloitte found more businesses were using diversification to boost protection against disruptions, ensuring there are multiple options at all stages of the supply chain.
-It also empowers a business to optimise their supply chain for a variety of factors, including reducing emissions, costs, geography, among others.
+It also empowers a business to optimise their supply chain for a variety of factors, including reduced GHG emissions transportation, costs, geography, among others.

 • Planning - using a logistics partner with the right technologies and products can replace downstream contingency firefighting with upstream supply chain planning.
 This means that when disruptions arise, businesses have the tools they need to respond more proactively and cost effectively and mitigate the risks.